Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Introduction

 \section{Introduction}

-In this work, we study a certain family of games.
-The type of games we shall be concerned with belong to the class of cooperative multiplayer refereed games.
-The study of cooperative multiplayer refereed games (from now on, simply referred to as games) began in the late $20^{\rm{th}}$ century in the context of multiprover interactive proof systems in computer science \cite{ben1988}, and also in the context of the Bell inequalities in physics \cite{bell1964}.
-The particular family of games we shall study was first introduced by Buhrman and Massar \cite{buhrman}.
-It is defined below.
+In this work, we study a certain family of two prover one-round games.
+The study of multiprover one-round games (from now on, simply referred to as games) began in the late $20^{\rm{th}}$ century in the context of multiprover interactive proof systems in computer science \cite{ben1988}, and also in the context of the Bell inequalities in physics \cite{bell1964} with the topic continuing to be of significant interest in both computer science and quantum physics to this day (see for example \cite{briet2013,buhrman2011,dinur2014,junge2011,raz2011}).
+The particular family of games we shall study was first introduced by Buhrman and Massar \cite{buhrman} nearly a decade ago.
+It is defined as follows.

 \begin{definition} Let $q$ be a prime, or a prime power, and $\F_q$ the unique field of size $q$.
 In the $\bf\mathsf{CHSH_q}$ game, two non-communicating parties Alice and Bob are each given an input $x$ and $y$ from $\F_q$ chosen uniformly at random.
-Their objective is to maximize the probability that their outputs $a,b\in \F_q$ satisfies $a+b=xy$. \end{definition} The {\sf CHSH} game, named after its inventors Clauser, Horne, Shimnoy and Holt \cite{chsh_paper}, is the case $q=2$ of the above definition.
+Their objective is to maximize the probability that their outputs $a,b\in \F_q$ satisfy $a+b=xy$. \end{definition}

+The celebrated {\sf CHSH} game, named after its inventors Clauser, Horne, Shimnoy and Holt \cite{chsh_paper}, is the case $q=2$ of the above definition.
 It is arguably the most well-studied game in quantum information theory \cite{werner2001bell}, and has many applications in the study of entanglement (\cite{brunner2013,werner2001bell}) and also in quantum cryptography \cite{ekert91} and quantum complexity \cite{RUV}.
-Given the major role {\sf CHSH} plays in many aspects of quantum information theory, it is certainly desirable to look for well-structured asymptotic generalizations of {\sf CHSH}, as this could have much impact in the study of non-locality in general, and in the above applications of ${\sf CHSH}$ in particular.
-Here, the generalization of Buhrman and Massar in \ref{CHSH_q_def} is an attractive choice, as intuitively one expects that the algebraic form of ${\sf CHSH_q}$ would lead to a rich and interesting structure for this family of games.
+Given the major role {\sf CHSH} plays in many aspects of quantum information theory, it has been of great interest to find well-structured asymptotic generalizations of {\sf CHSH}, as this could have much impact in the study of non-locality in general, and in the above applications of ${\sf CHSH}$ in particular.
+In this paper we focus on Buhrman and Massar's generalization, described in Definition \ref{CHSH_q_def}, since we expect that the algebraic form of ${\sf CHSH_q}$ would lead to a interesting and useful structure for this family of games.
+In fact one of the main results of our work is the realization of a strong connection between the ${\sf CHSH_q}$ game and some remarkable mathematical results in incidence geometry and arithmetic combinatorics.
+This surprising connection combined with our other results further supports the intuition about the rich structure of these games.